RustedTerrier/xfetch/README.md

 + Ubuntu Linux
 + Void Linux

+# Dependencies
++ xlib
++ xinerama

+## For distros with binary pm you need to install headers ( libx11-dev / libx11-devel  and libxinerama-dev / libxinerama-devel )

 # ATTENTION

 if you wanna create an issue for me to add your distro support please paste `cat /etc/os-release` output.